 Industrial Engineering / Operations Consulting

-The field of Work Measurement includes a range of industrial engineering techniques such as Time Study, Motion Study, Predetermined Motion Time System (PMTS), and MODAPTS.
+The field of Work Measurement includes a range of industrial engineering techniques such as Time Study, Work Sampling, and predetermined motion time systems (PMTS).

 What is Time Study?